 Because immunotherapy injections occasionally cause dangerous allergic reactions, people remain in the doctor’s office for at least 30 minutes afterward.
 If they have mild reactions to immunotherapy (such as sneezing, coughing, flushing, tingling sensations, itching, chest tightness, wheezing, and hives), a drug—usually an antihistamine, such as diphenhydramine or loratadine—may help.
 For more severe reactions, epinephrine (adrenaline) is injected.

 Some antihistamines are more likely to cause drowsiness (sedation) than others.
 Antihistamines that cause drowsiness are widely available OTC.
 People should not take these antihistamines if they are going to drive, operate heavy equipment, or do other activities that require alertness.
-These antihistamines should not be given to children under 2 years old because they may have serious or life-threatening side effects.
-These antihistamines are also a particular problem for older people (see Anticholinergic: What Does It Mean?) and for people with glaucoma, benign prostatic hyperplasia, constipation, or dementia because of the drugs’ anticholinergic effects.
+Antihistamines that cause drowsiness should not be given to children under 2 years old because they may have serious or life-threatening side effects.
+These antihistamines are also a particular problem for older people and for people with glaucoma, benign prostatic hyperplasia, constipation, or dementia because of the drugs’ anticholinergic effects Anticholinergic: What Does It Mean?
+Drugs, the most common medical intervention, are an important part of medical care for older people.
+Without drugs, many older people would function less well or die at an earlier age.
+Older... read more .
 In general, doctors use antihistamines cautiously in people with cardiovascular disease.

 Not everyone reacts the same way to antihistamines.
 For example, Asians seem to be less susceptible to the sedative effects of diphenhydramine than are people of Western European origin.
 Also, antihistamines cause the opposite (paradoxical) reaction in some people, making them feel nervous, restless, and agitated.

 Doctors prescribe a corticosteroid (such as prednisone) to be taken by mouth only when symptoms are very severe or widespread and all other treatments are ineffective.
-If taken by mouth at high doses and for a long time (for example, for more than 3 to 4 weeks), corticosteroids can have many, sometimes serious side effects (see Corticosteroids: Uses and Side Effects).
+If taken by mouth at high doses and for a long time (for example, for more than 3 to 4 weeks), corticosteroids Corticosteroids: Uses and Side Effects Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more can have many, sometimes serious side effects.
 Therefore, corticosteroids taken by mouth are used for as short a time as possible.

 Creams and ointments that contain corticosteroids can help relieve the itching associated with allergic rashes.
 One corticosteroid, hydrocortisone, is available OTC.

 Omalizumab is a monoclonal antibody (which is a manufactured [synthetic] antibody designed to interact with a specific substance).
-Omalizumab binds to IgE, an antibody that is produced in large amounts during an allergic reaction, and prevents IgE from binding to mast cells and basophils and triggering an allergic reaction.
-Omalizumab may be used to treat persistent or severe asthma or allergic rhinitis when other treatments are ineffective.
+Omalizumab binds to immunoglobulin E (IgE) IgE One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more , an antibody that is produced in large amounts during an allergic reaction, and prevents IgE from binding to mast cells and basophils and triggering an allergic reaction.
+Omalizumab may be used to treat persistent or severe asthma when other treatments are ineffective.
 If hives recur frequently and other treatments are ineffective, it may be helpful.
 When it is used, the dose of a corticosteroid can be reduced.
 It is given by injection under the skin (subcutaneously).